These allow you to update your Wordfence License, set your Alert Preferences and Import/Export Wordfence settings.

 - To identify if a user has visited a unique page you’ve set to allow them to bypass country blocking so that country-blocking does not prevent them from viewing the site.

-If you disable Wordfence cookies, Wordfence will still function normally, for the most part.
-The only effects will be:
+If you disable Wordfence cookies, Wordfence will still function normally except that

 - All page views in Live Traffic will appear as new visits.

 - Country-blocking bypass by visiting a special hidden URL will not function correctly.

 - Wordfence will not be able to remember who is admin which may result in more false positive blocks.

 This option displays a “Live Updates Paused” overlay on the Scan and Live Traffic pages, and the small overlay on the “Wordfence Live Activity” bar on some pages.
 This saves server resources by only updating the page while you are actively using it.
 For this reason, it is enabled by default, but you can disable it if you need your site to display updates while you are working in another window.